sedaprotocol/seda-example-ops/examples/single-equity-price/README.md

 ## Overview

-This Oracle Program gets the price of an equity in USD using the DxFeed API, and returns the price in a format compatible with EVM smart contracts.
+This Oracle Program gets the price of an equity in USD using the dxFeed API and returns the price in a format compatible with EVM smart contracts.
 The API is behind a Data Proxy.

 You can test this Oracle Program on testnet with the following command: